kgroveshok/z80-homebrew/DEV-DIARY.md

 DONE Fix CONCAT
 DONE Fix FIND
-DONE Remove the need for WORDS as only UWORDS is really useful
+DONE Remove the need for WORDS as only UWORDS is really useful DONE Fix scroll words
+DONE NOT DOING.
+CLI input on SC114 is running high refresh.
+Not using key wait?
+Because on hardware it handles cursor flash

 TODO wire up a temp interface to the serial EEPROMS so I can test storage on the SC114 as I have the PIO and digital IO cards installed
-TODO with the second PIO port hook up and debug the sound card TODO PICK word to pick a value at a given value on stack and move to TOS TODO CLI input on SC114 is running high refresh.
-Not using key wait?
-Because on hardware it handles cursor flash TODO Fix scroll words
+TODO with the second PIO port hook up and debug the sound card TODO PICK word to pick a value at a given value on stack and move to TOS TODO Fix NUM2STR.
-TODO Fix NUM2STR.
 TODO Fix LEFT
 TODO Fix RIGHT